 Carbonation is achieved by giving the yeast a modest amount of extra priming sugar to eat when bottling beer.

-During this phase, if the beer is placed in a chilly basement or refrigerator, the yeast will either not carbonate the beer or will do so extremely slowly.
+During this phase, if the beer is placed in a chilly basement or refrigerator, the yeast will either not carbonate the beer or will do so incredibly slowly.

 Final Thoughts